Skip to content

 High Availability📜

-By default Big Bang deploys Keycloak with two replicas in a high availability cluster configuration.
-It is already configured to support cache sharing, anti-affinity, failovers, and rolling updates.
-If you wish to increase or decrease the number of replicas you must first make sure you are pointed to an external database, and then the replicas can be increased, all of which can be set in values.yaml:
+By default, Big Bang deploys Keycloak via a stateful set with one replica.
+It is already configured to support cache sharing, anti-affinity, fail-overs, and rolling updates.
+If you wish to increase the number of replicas you must first make sure you are pointed to an external database, and then the replicas can be increased, all of which can be set in values.yaml:

 addons: